-Star Gayzers is a new amateur astronomy club specifically for the LGBTI community.
+Star Gayzers is an amateur astronomy club specifically for the LGBTIQ community.
 It is designed to be a place where you can be among like minded people and delight in the night sky in a social, relaxed and safe atmosphere.

 At these meetings we take the opportunity to catch up with other members of the group, discuss matters of astronomical interest and learn some of the theory needed to aide our sky watching.

 This is where we take our telescopes, binoculars or just a blanket and get away from the lights of Brisbane for the evening.
 This is a great chance to see the sky the way it is meant to be viewed.
 You may like to bring a friend and spend the evening on your blanket under the heavens.